All guides

 • 35 hours of periodic training every five years

-The Two Types of Driver CPC Training
+The two types of Driver CPC training

-1. Initial Driver CPC
+Initial Driver CPC

-Multiple-choice questions and hazard perception videos to assess driver knowledge.
+• Module 1 — Theory test: multiple-choice questions and hazard perception videos to assess driver knowledge.

-2. Periodic Driver CPC Training
+Periodic Driver CPC training

 Once qualified, drivers must complete 35 hours of training every five years.
 Courses can be taken online or in the classroom.
+If training is not completed on time, professional driving entitlement is suspended until the requirement is fulfilled.

-Who Is Exempt From Driver CPC?
+Who is exempt from Driver CPC?

 Certain drivers do not require CPC.
 Exemptions include: